jac307/MediaArtTutorials/MEDIAART2B06/WeekIns/WI-W1.md

 Use the PDF worksheet below to:

 - Develop a simple **observational idea** that can be completed on campus
+  > **Observational** does not require a traditional beginning–middle–end storyline.
+Instead, you may focus on mood, atmosphere, or the gradual revealing of a character’s presence or situation through the sequence of photographs.
 - Create **3–5 visual frame-moods** (rough sketches or notes)
-- Treat sketches as a **starting point**, not a fixed script
-- Remain open to discovery during shooting
+- Treat sketches as a **starting point**, not a fixed script. **Remain open to discovery during shooting**

 <a href="imgs/PhotoFilm_Brainstorming_Worksheet.pdf" target="_blank" rel="noopener noreferrer">
 📄 Download / View Brainstorming & Sketching Worksheet (PDF)